Scheffler wins Masters as McIlroy charge is too late

 World number six Smith was aiming for a rare double of Players Championship and Masters victories, but ended up finishing third on five under alongside Ireland's Shane Lowry.

+McIlroy, who started the day one over, raised hopes of a sensational comeback when he holed out of the greenside bunker amid incredible scenes on the 18th, moving within three shots of the lead.

+However, Scheffler remained steady and extended his advantage, which meant his late wobble on the 18th green did not matter.

-US Ryder Cup star Scheffler held a three-shot overnight lead and continued his recent dominance with another commanding performance in Sunday's final round.
+The US Ryder Cup star held a three-shot overnight lead and continued his recent dominance with another commanding performance in Sunday's final round.

-The highlight was a stunning chip-in for birdie on the third, which turned momentum back in his favour after 28-year-old Smith had already reduced the gap to one shot.
+The highlight of Scheffler's round was a stunning chip-in for birdie on the third, which turned momentum back in his favour after 28-year-old Smith had already reduced the gap to one shot.

+On holing out the bump and run, Scheffler said: "I was very excited and a bit surprised, it was not a shot I expected to go in.

+"I wouldn't say it changed the complexion of the day but it helped me get on a roll."

 Smith still applied pressure before seeing his chances irreparably damaged with a double bogey on the iconic par-three 12th.